ahmedfgad/GeneticAlgorithmPython/docs/source/benchmarks.md

 For ZDT problems and ZDT4 / ZDT6, the class also has a `pareto_front(num_points)` method that returns reference points on the true Pareto front.
 Pass these to the IGD or GD indicators as the `reference_front` argument.

+One runnable example per benchmark is available under `examples/benchmarks/`.

 ## Single-Objective Problems

 Available in `pygad.benchmarks.classic`: